GPUOpen-Tools/compressonator/README.md

 Compressonator DXTn (S3TC)is developed for Microsoft Windows® platform.

-Recent additions
+Recent additions and changes to note
 ------------------------------------------------------

+Mainline Branch

+Added GPU based compressed image views using OpenGL, DirectX 11 and Vulkan

+V2.3 Branch
 Installer for prebuilt SDK Libs, GUI and Command line application

 Support for ASTC and ETC2

 Variable sized compression buffers

-GPU based compressed image views using OpenGL and DirectX 11

 Build Instructions for Windows 7 and up
 ------------------------------------------------------

-You will need the following:

-1. Visual Studio 2015 to build the applications and libs
+To build the applications you will need to have Visual Studio 2015 installed.

 The directory of your workspace should be as follows